m3talsmith/introduce/README.md

 # Introduce

-An example of rust macros
+An example of rust declarative macros

 ## Development